conradakunga/Blog/_posts/2026-09-03-pushing-nuget-packages-to-an-online-repository-with-dotnet-nuget.md

 dotnet add package Dapper
 ```

-You can also use a third-party repository, which you would typically use in a team setting.
+You can also use a **third-party repository**, which you would typically use in a team setting.

 There are several options, such as [Azure](https://learn.microsoft.com/en-us/azure/devops/artifacts/get-started-nuget?view=azure-devops), [TeamCity](https://www.jetbrains.com/help/teamcity/using-teamcity-as-nuget-feed.html), [GitLab](https://docs.gitlab.com/user/packages/nuget_repository/), [GitHub](https://docs.github.com/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry), and [ProGet](https://inedo.com/proget).